admlw/CMFUsersGuide/md/cmfusersguide.md

 ```
 The script will start a series of jobs that run locally and in the background to convert each of the possible event selections and horn currents available in the `makeEventListsFromDecaf.sh` script.

+This script must be run multiple times to create a complete eventlist.
+For example, for the `calib-shift-(fd/nd)-xyview-neg-offset` systematic uncertainty, the script must be run in the following configurations:

+- near
+  - nonswap
+- far
+  - nonswap
+  - fluxswap
+  - tauswap

+If creating a non-systematic sample, you also need to include the other datasets.

+This script runs the `CMFCAFToEventLists` module locally.
+Check each dataset is complete with `htop` to avoid overwhelming the GPVMs.
+As a general guide, 10 files per iteration works reasonably well.

 ### Producing CAF Text Lists

 #### cafe macro: get_eventlist.C